johnsiddoway/blog/src/posts/2024-05-15-style-test/index.md

 tags: posts
 links:
  - <link rel="stylesheet" href="index.min.css">
-eleventyExcludeFromCollections: true
 ---

 This post is meant to be a test-bed for my personal SASS library that I plan on sharing across my personal sites.
 I plan on posting information on how it's supposed to work in a separate post (or maybe series of posts).

 A hesitant shout-out to a recent article I read, [You Don't Need a CSS Framework](https://www.infoq.com/articles/no-need-css-framework/).
 I don't agree with several points made in the article, but the author's reference site, [starterapp.style](https://www.starterapp.style/), is really well laid out for showcasing how a stylesheet will render.

 # Typography